bulk-dqm/bulk-data-export-client/README.md

 ## Three-Step Workflow
 The CLI logic can be categorized into three main processes:

-1. Execute bulk data $export by interacting with a FHIR server.
+1. Execute Bulk Data $export by interacting with a FHIR server.
 The exported NDJSON files are downloaded to the specified download directory.
 2. Create FHIR patient bundles from the exported NDJSON.
 The FHIR patient bundles are saved to the specified patient bundles directory.
 3. Run measure calculation on the FHIR patient bundles using the fqm-execution measure calculation library

-The user can run the application end-to-end or run a subset of these steps.
+The user can run the application end to end or run a subset of these steps.
 To run a subset of the steps, follow the CLI configuration options below.
-While it does not take a lot of time to run the application end-to-end on a small number of patients, the amount of time needed to run the application greatly increases depending on the number of patients contained in the FHIR group and the server's implementation of bulk export.
+While it does not take a lot of time to run the application end to end on a small number of patients, the amount of time needed to run the application greatly increases depending on the number of patients contained in the FHIR group and the server's implementation of Bulk Data Export.

 #### Running Step 1 Only
 Required CLI flags: